maxstollmayer/ML-Challenges/README.md

 ## Problem 1: The mysterious Machine
 handed in on 16.04.

-solution lies on main branch in the folder \Challenge-1

-you can find further informations in the corresponding readme
+Our solution lies in the folder [\Challenge-1.](/Challenge-1), where you can find further information.

 ## Team:
 **To The Mooners** 🚀🌕